Unsure where you owe sales or use tax

 Sales tax and use tax exposure checklist

 This checklist helps businesses identify potential sales tax and use tax exposure before registering, filing, or attempting remediation.
+Exposure does not require immediate action, but it does require visibility.
 It is designed to create clarity and prevent unnecessary or premature compliance actions.
 You do not need to answer yes to every item for exposure to exist.
 The checklist highlights areas that typically deserve closer review as businesses grow.

 Sales activity